- Management of Communicable Disease Plan

 Medication administration at school requires authorization from a licensed healthcare provider (Physician, Advanced Practice Nurse or Physician's Assistant) AND signed parent/guardian permission.

 Medication must be provided by the parent/guardian in an individual pharmacy-labeled bottle for the student who is to receive it.
 Medication will be given as directed on the pharmacy label and according to healthcare providers' specific orders.

 Medications include all prescription or over the counter medication (all pills, syrups, injections, inhalers, epipens, creams, sprays, eye drops, cough drops, sunscreen, etc.).
 Medications may not be expired.Medications will be given following state laws only.
 It is required that all medication (except for those approved for self-carry by the school nurse) be kept in the Health Office for the safety of all students.

-Forms (Physician completes and signs)Self-carry contracts can be found in the links specific to the condition or disorder (asthma, diabetes, allergies).
+Forms (Authorized healthcare provider and parent/guardian completes and signs)Self-carry contracts can be found in the links specific to the condition or disorder (asthma, diabetes, allergies).

-For the safety of all students with severe allergies, the health office requests a signed health care plan from your health care provider along with an antihistamine and/or epipen for school use.
-In extreme cases, middle and high school students who have proficient knowledge of anaphylaxis may “self-carry” an epipen with signed health care plan from the health care provider, parent, and approval of school nurse.
-However, a second epipen and antihistamine is requested to be stored in the health office.
+For the safety of all students with severe allergies, the health office requests a signed health care plan from your health care provider along with an antihistamine and/or Epipen for school use.
+In extreme cases, middle and high school students who have proficient knowledge of anaphylaxis may “self-carry” an Epipen with a signed health care plan from the healthcare provider, parent/guardian, and the approval of a school nurse.
+However, a second Epipen is requested to be stored in the health office.